Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Keep the recipient engaged by adding high-quality visuals such as icons, illustrations, images, videos, interactive content and more.

-Attach supporting documents to your proposal, like graphs, charts, reports, and other data visualizations.
-It will make the proposal more engaging, helping your prospective partner better understand why you're the right partner for them.
+Attach supporting documents to your proposal, such as graphs, charts, reports, and other data visualizations.
+These visuals will make the proposal more engaging, helping your prospective partner better understand why you're the right partner for them.

 Get Your Team Involved